 Open Source Software/Formal Proofs:

-- Our reusable Athena proof library
+- Our reusable Athena proof library for reasoning about distributed protocols

 - Correctness proofs for a conflict-aware flight planning algorithm (ATHENA)